The Raleigh School of Nurse Anesthesia is one of six CRNA schools in North Carolina.

 Interview openings are filled on a first completed, first assigned basis, so early applications are encouraged.

-Entire Program Cost of CRNA School at Raleigh School of Nurse Anesthesia.
+Entire Program Cost of CRNA School at UNC Greensboro Nurse Anesthesia Program.

-*This includes the cost of required and recommended books, SEE exam, Certification exam, and other fees and expenses required by the program.
+*This includes the cost of required and expenses required by the program.

-Tuition and fees derived from Raleigh School of Nurse Anesthesia Fees and University of North Carolina at Greensboro Tuition links
+Tuition and University of North Carolina at Greensboro Tuition links

 Competitive student stipend options may be available through American Anesthesiology of North Carolina, Craven Regional Hospital, Wayne Memorial Hospital, Cape Fear Valley Hospital, and High Point Regional Hospital.